Can you own a gun in Poland? A complete guide to getting a gun permit and its cost

 How is the process of applying for a gun permit?

 Each type of gun permit has its own specific requirements and procedures for applying for a permit.
 However, several steps are mandatory when applying for each type of weapon.
-The basic guidelines are:
+Each of the following is a part of the overall application process:

 1. Completion of a weapons training course.
-Most often it lasts from a few to a dozen of days and ends with an exam.
+You will usually attend a course lasting from a few to a dozen of days which will end with an exam.

 2. Obtaining a medical certificate.
-The doctor evaluates the state of health and issues a medical certificate that there are no contraindications to the possession of weapons.
+A doctor will evaluate your state of health and will issue a medical certificate confirming there are no contraindications to the possession of weapons.

 3. Preparation of documents that should be attached to the application for a gun permit.
 These are: copies of identity documents, completed application form, certificate of completion of training, medical certificate and stamp duty.